 Three system characteristics of the Operating Model and the Observation Error Model are likely to have the greatest influence in the performance of an MP: scale, noise and trend.
 The strategy for development of an MP described here tries to ensure that a realistic range of options for those three quantities are present in the OM set.
-Metrics that represent those three characteristics are described, but their suitability and usefulness needs further investigation.

-Model runs have been selected based on four criteria realted to their fit to the data, predicition skill, and ability to explain recent catches.
+Model runs have been selected based on four criteria related to their fit to the data, prediction skill, and ability to explain recent catches.
 A large proportion of model runs did not pass these tests.
-Finally, the remnaining runs were resampled using sampling weights based on their predicditon skill for the two CPUE indices to be used in future projections.
+Finally, the remaining runs were resampled using sampling weights based on their prediction skill for the two CPUE indices to be used in future projections.